+non-specified investments

+Investments not meeting the definition of 'specified investments'.

+notes

-7: GLOSSARY non-specified Investments not meeting the definition of 'specified investments'. investments Notes contain information in addition to that presented in the Comprehensive notes Income and Expenditure, Movement in Reserves Statement, Balance Sheet and Cash Flow Statement.
+Notes contain information in addition to that presented in the Comprehensive Income and Expenditure, Movement in Reserves Statement, Balance Sheet and Cash Flow Statement.
 Notes provide narrative descriptions or disaggregations of items presented in those statements and information about items that do not qualify for recognition in those statements.

+obligating event

-An event that creates a legal or constructive obligation that results in an obligating event authority having no realistic alternative to settling that obligation.
+An event that creates a legal or constructive obligation that results in an authority having no realistic alternative to settling that obligation.

+obligation

 A duty or responsibility that an authority has no practical ability to avoid.
-An obligation obligation is always owed to another party (or parties) which could be one or more persons or entities, or society at large.
-It is not necessary to know to whom the obligation is owed. observable inputs Inputs that are developed using market data, such as publicly available information about actual events or transactions, and that reflect the assumptions that market participants would use when pricing the asset or liability. onerous contract A contract for the exchange of assets or services in which the unavoidable costs of meeting the obligations under the contract exceed the economic benefits or service potential expected to be received under it.
-The activities of the authority that are not investing or financing activities. operating activities Assets occupied, used or consumed in the production or supply of goods and operational assets services for which it has either a statutory or discretionary responsibility, for rental to others, or for administrative purposes operating lease A lease other than a finance lease. operating segment An operating segment is a component of an authority that engages in activities and whose operating results are reviewed regularly as part of internal management reporting for the purpose of (a) evaluating the authority's past performance in achieving its objectives and (b) making decisions about the future allocation of resources. orderly transaction A transaction that assumes exposure to the market for a period before the measurement date to allow for marketing activities that are usual and customary for transactions involving such assets or liabilities; it is not a forced transaction (e.g., a forced liquidation or distress sale).
-Items of expense and income (including reclassification adjustments) that are other comprehensive not recognised in the Surplus or Deficit on the Provision of Services as required or permitted by the Code.
-Examples include changes in revaluation surplus and income and expenditure remeasurement of the net defined benefit liability (asset). other long-term Employee benefits other than short-term employee benefits, post-employment benefits and termination benefits. employee benefits other price risk The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market. output tax VAT charged on sales. oversight The supervision of the activities of an authority, with the authority and responsibility to control, or exercise significant influence over, the financial and esponsibility to control, or exercise significant influence over, the infancial and operating decisions of the authority.
+An obligation is always owed to another party (or parties) which could be one or more persons or entities, or society at large.
+It is not necessary to know to whom the obligation is owed.

+observable inputs

+Inputs that are developed using market data, such as publicly available information about actual events or transactions, and that reflect the assumptions that market participants would use when pricing the asset or liability.

+onerous contract

+A contract for the exchange of assets or services in which the unavoidable costs of meeting the obligations under the contract exceed the economic benefits or service potential expected to be received under it.

+operating activities operational assets

+The activities of the authority that are not investing or financing activities.
+Assets occupied, used or consumed in the production or supply of goods and services for which it has either a statutory or discretionary responsibility, for rental to others, or for administrative purposes A lease other than a finance lease.

+operating lease operating segment

+An operating segment is a component of an authority that engages in activities and whose operating results are reviewed regularly as part of internal management reporting for the purpose of (a) evaluating the authority's past performance in achieving its objectives and (b) making decisions about the future allocation of resources.

+orderly transaction

+A transaction that assumes exposure to the market for a period before the measurement date to allow for marketing activities that are usual and customary for transactions involving such assets or liabilities; it is not a forced transaction (e.g., a forced liquidation or distress sale).

+other comprehensive income and expenditure

+Items of expense and income (including reclassification adjustments) that are not recognised in the Surplus or Deficit on the Provision of Services as required or permitted by the Code.
+Examples include changes in revaluation surplus and remeasurement of the net defined benefit liability (asset).

+other long-term employee benefits other price risk

+Employee benefits other than short-term employee benefits, post-employment benefits and termination benefits.

+The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.

+VAT charged on sales.

+output tax oversight

+The supervision of the activities of an authority, with the authority and responsibility to control, or exercise significant influence over, the financial and operating decisions of the authority.